Juanvvc/crypto/slides/13-bec.md

 ![center](images/BEC/bec6.png)

 - These fake extortions may include personal information collected from public sources!
-- The sender could be your own account to "prove" it as hacked
+- The sender could be your own account to "prove" it was hacked

 # Investigating a BEC
 <!-- _class: lead -->